 The Company manages the risk by adopting appropriate credit control policies and procedures and therefore does not expect to incur material financial losses.
-Outstanding trade receivables are regularly monitored and sales to some oversea customers are required to pay a partial advance payment.
+Outstanding trade receivables are regularly monitored and sales to some overseas customers are required to pay a partial advance payment.
+Additionally, the Company assesses the credit ratings of all new overseas customers through financial institution.